-As we continue working to stay safe amidst the COVID-19 pandemic, there are still a number of ways we can protect our family members from the ongoing opioid epidemic.
-On October 24, RALI Indiana and our partners will participate in the DEA’s National Prescription Drug Take Back Day to practice prevention efforts and stop addiction before it starts.
+On April 24, the Rx Abuse Leadership Initiative (RALI) of Indiana and our partners will participate in the U.S. Department of Justice Drug Enforcement Administration’s National Prescription Drug Take Back Day to practice prevention efforts and stop substance misuse and addiction before it starts.

 This Take Back Day serves as an important reminder – not only to take this time to clean out your medicine cabinets, but to learn how you can safely return unused prescriptions to secure locations in your community, or safely dispose of unwanted medications at home.